bioinfonerd-forks/patentscraper-1/README.md

-# patentscraper

-US Patent Office Web Scraper
-Given a Patent Number, program gets issue date, assignee, number of reference patents, reissue status, reference patent #, issue date, and assignee
-Input: A file with a patent number on each line
-Output: A file for each initial patent number with designated data
+This application was created to retrieve relevant data for any given patent in the US Patent Office database.
+Given a patent case number, this program will retrieve the issue date and the patent assignee.
+It will also retrieve the number of patents that reference that patent as well as the issue date and the patent assignee of those reference patents.